fedor-rusak/isometric_fighting/DesignDoc.md

 Need some speed calculations to move according to floor tiles.
 Currently tile size is 100x60.
 Is it optimal?
 UPDATE: who knows?
 But moving across the lines is niiice.

 Some nice pictures would be really sweet.
 But not urgent.
 UPDATE!
 So Got some stupid result. yet I got the feeling I need some modeling software with orthogonal rendering.
 Because I need parallel lines to be parallel and perspective means that these lines would cross...
 Still some progress :) UPDATE!
 So now it is more like abstract figures but why not?!
 Update!
 Now with actually different images for 2 different angles :D. My head nearly fell off while I tried to reinvent the idea behind this.
 Like ellipses and rotation and crossing points waaah!
+Now avatar cube has no transparent sides!

 Not sure abour resizing and rescaling things out here.
 By default window is 800x600 and this seems to be too small nowadays.
 I mean like how to draw on bigger screens and keeps rations and feel secure about using non-standard (4:3) resolutions. something like Zoom?
 Something like camera to operate with?